 Increasing the opportunities for interaction prior to signing on the dotted line accomplishes two things: it allows you to determine whether or not they are committed to being contributing members; and just as importantly, it gives the candidate the opportunity to test drive your organization and its people to ensure the fit feels right for them too.

 Once we identify that the prospect embodies the characteristics, traits and attributes consistent with our organizational values, teaching them to pull that bale back to get water out of the nozzle gets a whole lot easier, doesn’t it?

 Here are two links to articles that suggest great ways to evaluate a candidate’s fitness for your volunteer fire-rescue organization:

 I’d like to hear your thoughts.
 Let me know how I can you today.

-Tiger Schmittendorf is vice president of strategic services for First Arriving, a full-service marketing team supporting the public safety community.
+Tiger Schmittendorf is vice president of strategic recruitment and retention services for First Arriving, a full-service marketing and technology team supporting the public safety community.
 He served the Erie County Department of Homeland Security & Emergency Services (Buffalo, NY) for more than 20 years before retiring as deputy fire coordinator in 2018.
 There he was responsible for the recruitment, training, and mutual aid operations of the county’s 97 fire departments and 6,000+ firefighters.
 He created a recruitment effort that doubled his own fire department’s membership and helped net thousands of new volunteers countywide.
 A frequent presenter on leadership, incident management, connecting generations, and recruitment and retention, he is a nationally certified fire instructor and has been a firefighter since 1980.
-Connect with him at firstname.lastname@example.org or visit his websites: tigerschmittendorf.com, FireRECRUITER.com, RuntotheCurb.com and Soldierfirefighter.com
+Connect with him at email@example.com or visit his websites: tigerschmittendorf.com, FireRECRUITER.com, RuntotheCurb.com and Soldierfirefighter.com